Electronic Filing System (EFS) Web Application

 Full Playlist of Training Videos

-Effective January 25, 2021, all campaign finance disclosure with the New York State Board of Elections is to be done through the EFS Web Application.
+All campaign finance disclosure requirements with the New York State Board of Elections is done through the EFS Web Application.
 The EFS Web Application is used for:

 Filers will use the EFS Web Application to create reports, enter all required data, and submit the reports to the New York State Board of Elections.